 - Run the installer and launch OBS Studio.

-- When the “Auto-Configuration Wizard” appears, click Cancel to configure manually for best results (1:14).
+- When the “Auto-Configuration Wizard” appears, click Cancel to configure manually for the best quality (1:14).

 3. Configuring Video Sources (1:30)